My shop

 Why hand-knitted socks (50-55% wool) outperform industrial socks: A market analysis.

-This analysis examines the structural shortcomings of the German sock market and explains why conventional industrial products often fail to meet thermal requirements.
+This analysis examines the structural deficits of the German sock market and explains why conventional industrial products often fail to meet thermal requirements.

 Key findings of the analysis:

-• Market gap: Over 80% of the mass market is based on cotton and synthetics—materials that physically provide little insulating performance (warmth).
+• Market deficit: Over 80% of the mass market is based on cotton and synthetics — materials that physically provide hardly any insulation performance (warmth).

-• Structural paradox: Industrial “cozy socks” simulate warmth through surface fluff, but due to low air volumes in the stitch structure, they offer no lasting insulation.
+• Structural paradox: Industrial “cosy socks” simulate warmth through surface texture (fluff), but due to low air volumes in the stitch structure, they do not offer lasting insulation.

 • The functional optimum: Hand-knitted socks with a composition of 50–55% wool represent the technological optimum.
-They combine the heat of adsorption of the natural fiber with the mechanical stability of synthetic fibers.
+They combine the heat of adsorption of the natural fibre with the mechanical stability of synthetic fibres.

-• Craft as precision: Only the variable, three-dimensional structure of handwork creates the necessary air pockets that wool needs for true thermoregulation.
+• Craftsmanship as precision: Only the variable, three-dimensional structure of handwork creates the necessary air cushions that wool needs for true thermoregulation.

-Conclusion: True warmth is not the result of wool content alone, but an interplay of material physics and construction.
+Conclusion: True warmth is not the result of wool content alone, but an interaction of material physics and construction.

 1. Market analysis: typical compositions in Germany